tobixen/calendar-cli/README.md

 There is another project out there, "Command-line Interface for Google Calendar", previously located at pypi under the calendar-cli name.
 It has now been renamed to gcalendar-cli to avoid name conflict, and is available at https://pypi.python.org/pypi/gcalendar-cli/

 There is a "competing" project at https://github.com/geier/khal - you may want to check it out - it's more mature but probably more complex.
 It's using a "vsyncdir" backend - if I've understood it correctly, that involves building a local copy of the calendar.
 The philosophy behind calendar-cli is slightly different, calendar-cli is supposed to be a simple cli-based caldav+ical client.
-No synchronization, no local storage.
+No synchronization, no local storage, just client-side operations.

 Installation
 ------------